Written by Rami Boaziz on June 18, 2023 at 2:27 PM.

 Now that you are aware of the type of water damage you might have suffered, let’s roll up our sleeps and get this work done!

-Water damage is covered by a standard homeowners insurance policy, but whether your claim is covered may depend on the source of the water and how the damage occured.
+A standard homeowners insurance policy covers water damage, but whether your claim is covered may depend on the source of the water and how the damage occured.

 First, let’s look at the types of water damage that may be excluded from a standard homeowners insurance policy.